Why should I join the ISA?

 How do I know someone won't steal my idea if I put it online?

 We understand your concern, but it is a risk you choose to take when you submit your script anywhere to producers, big or small.
-We highly suggest registering your script with the Writers Guild of America, the U.S. Copyright Office, or other similar services in the country you wish to submit your work to.
+We highly suggest registering your script with the Writers Guild, the U.S. Copyright Office, or other similar services in the country you wish to submit your work to.

 How can I tell if someone wants to read one of my screenplays?